 Mausaminben Hathidara, MD

-• Assistant Professor
+Assistant Professor of Neurology

 Dr. Hathidara is an Assistant Professor of Neurology and Vascular Neurologist at UPMC Altoona, who is actively involved in education to residents, physician assistants, stroke education to other providers as well as research.
 Her clinical and research interests focus on the acute ischemic stroke treatment, secondary stroke prevention, intracerebral hemorrhage.
-The goal of her research is to understand physiology of brain, using advanced neuro-imaging to expand acute ischemic stroke treatment.
+The goal of her research is to understand physiology of brain, using advanced neuroimaging to expand acute ischemic stroke treatment.

 Education & Training